V 9.2, December 2017 Go to latest version

 Besides the more specialised psychophysical experimenting systems there are also a number of excellent general-purpose psychology experimenting systems.
 For many applications they are direct competitors to the psychophysical systems: PsyScope, Presentation, E-prime, SuperLab, Inquisit, OpenSesame.
 Most of these systems also lend themselves to fMRI control, and some to EEG control.

-With the earlier versions of Windows, precise temporal control of events or synchronization was not possible and professional packages on the PC (like MEL) had to run under DOS.
-The only mouse/windows based system in the beginning was PsyScope on the Mac.
-Newer developments allow precise temporal control, however.
-Obviously, the mouse/windows-based systems are much more powerful than their DOS counterparts were such that the days of the latter are over.
+With the earlier versions of Windows, precise temporal control of events or synchronization was not possible, and professional packages on the PC (like MEL) had to run under DOS. in the 90s, the only temporally precise mouse/windows-based system was PsyScope on the Mac.
+Nowadays, precise temporal control is considered standard in these experimenting systems, although opinions about whether that promise is always fulfilled still diverge.

 Presentation is a major stimulus delivery program for psychological and neurophysiological experimentation for Windows 95/98/2000/XP/Win7 on any standard PC.
 It is powerful and flexible enough to handle almost any behavioral, psychological or physiological experiment using fMRI, ERP, MEG, psychophysics, eye movements, single neuron recording, reaction time measures, etc. It is well supported, with web based user forum, manual, and regular updates with email alert.
 It was free until fall 2004; the last free version I am aware of is 0.71 which might still be around.
 Since then it has been expanded continuously and is available under a yearly (moderate) pricing policy.
-They now have a huge user community and a large library of scripts.
+Newer versions have a Python interface, Presentation now has a huge user community and a large library of scripts.

-Mid 2008 NBS offered the VisGen Toolkit for use with Presentation, for easy generation of a large variety of visual stimuli (sine wave gratings, Gabor patches, checkerboards, radial checkerboards etc.).
+Mid 2008 NBS started to offer the VisGen Toolkit which, as of version 14.4, is integrated in Presentation.
+The toolkit allows for easy generation of a large variety of visual stimuli (sine wave gratings, Gabor patches, checkerboards, radial checkerboards etc.).
 As of version 14.4 the toolkit is included in Presentation.

 PsychoPy offers two user interfaces, one for non-programmers who want their study up and running, and one for experienced programmers who need precise control of everything.
 Programmers can write code in the editor of their choice or with the integrated development environment ("Coder").
 Those not proficient in Python can use the intuitive graphical "Builder" interface.